synqs/DjangoControlServer/README.md

 - [x] visualization with e.g. plotly
 - [x] exporting and saving data as csv
 - [ ] editable home screen for monitoring several devices at the same time
+- [ ] more warnings when editing/deleting stuff
+- [ ] maximum values/valid inputs for parameters

 ## how to
 1. Download the github repo on your local computer.